- Many applications are designed more to be sold versus to be implemented.

-- Larger vendors often acquire successful and innovative small vendors.
+- More significant vendors often acquire successful and innovative small vendors.
 When this happens, the most common outcome is for the acquired vendor to stop being a leader in their category.
 The acquiring vendor procures the smaller vendor’s customers and stops innovating with the product.
 Many of the employees of the acquired firm, particularly those most responsible for product innovation, leave the merged company.
 Acquisitions are one of the prime causes of a software product becoming irrelevant.

-- Under constant pressure to add functionality, applications can become so high-maintenance and demanding to use that they lose their original benefit and become vulnerable to less complex products that work more efficiently.
+- Under constant pressure to add functionality, applications can become so high-maintenance and demanding to use that they lose their primary benefit and become vulnerable to less complicated products that work more efficiently.
 The blogging platform WordPress recognized this phenomenon.
 WordPress is the most popular blogging platform in the world, and powers many of the blogs and websites that we all read.
 I have been working with the software since 2007.
 This highly respected software is free and has grown enormously since it was initially introduced.
-Essentially, WordPress receives an unlimited number of requests to add functionality to its software.
+Mainly, WordPress receives an unlimited number of requests to add functionality to its software.
 However, early on it decided not to develop the product to meet all of these requests, but instead to allow plug-ins.
-WordPress allows merely its software to interoperate with third-party software vendors (most of them do not charge for the software they create), and in this way, WordPress is not responsible for developing or maintaining those plug-ins.
+WordPress allows merely its software to interoperate with third-party software vendors (most of them do not charge for the software they create).
+In this way, WordPress is not responsible for developing or maintaining those plug-ins.
 This system has been extraordinarily successful and has allowed WordPress to continue to grow with a seemingly unending number of plug-ins.
 WordPress is not distracted and instead can concentrate on what it does best, which is continuing to develop the core WordPress software.

 Unfortunately, enterprise software does not work like this, and therefore can quickly grow unwieldy under the new functionality, which results from constant requests for improvement.